-The pertinent documents applicable to the HOM analyses are this QAPP (Leo, et al., 2010), the DLS QAMP (DCN: 5000) and the analysis SOPs (See Table 8).
-The guidance for the control of DLS' document is set forth in the DLS SOP DCN: 5006.
+The pertinent documents applicable to the HOM analyses are this QAPP (Leo, et al., 2011), the DLS QAMP (DCN: 5000) and the analysis SOPs (See Table 7).
+The guidance for the control of DLS' documents is set forth in the DLS SOP DCN: 5006.
 "Guidance for Writing, Revising and Approving Standard Operating Procedures".
-After revision and approval, all documents are immediately distributed to the respective Team/Supervisor/analyst.
-A copy of the most current analyses SOP is kept in the lab area where the analysis is being performed.
+After revision and approval, all documents are immediately distributed to the respective Team/Supervisor/Analyst.
+A copy of the most current analytical SOP can be found on the shared network computer drive in the laboratory.
 This document references the SOP number without the revision number.
-Significant SOP revisions will be brought to the attention of the project management.
+Significant SOP revisions will be brought to the attention of the Project Management.